stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 ```

 It is *not* expected that you understand the example above yet.
 It's just
-there to show you, that we can support Idris in verifying stuff for us,
+there to show you that we can support Idris in verifying stuff for us
 and that it is often necessary to do so.